pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 This output format is an ASCII based output that shows the tree structure of the results of the ``class tree`` command.
-It is the only output format supported by this command, and therefore it is automatically selected and cannot be specified explicitly with the ``--output-format`` option.
+It is the only output format supported by this command, and therefore it is automatically selected and cannot be specified explicitly with the :ref:`--output-format general option`.

 .. code-block:: text